Sunday 13 August 2023

 Some patchbays have normalled connections.

 This is useful for common connections that are rarely changed.
-For example, you might have a microphone always connected to a particular preamp.
+For example, you might have a microphone (top connection) always connected to a particular preamp (Bottom connection).

-Line sources such as keyboards & drum machines and so forth should be normalled to their usual input channels like a recorder or mixer.
+Line sources such as keyboards & drum machines (top) and so forth should be normalled to their usual input channels like a recorder, audio interface inputs or mixer (bottom).

 The above pic shows how the patch bay will operate with